matthewmullin01/qubecloudio/README.md

 ## Screenshots
 ### Overview

+This is a glancable summary of all servers you have running.

 ![Qubecloud Overview](https://i.imgur.com/O0eioqO.png)

 ### Server Creation

+The first step in a three step process when setting up a new server.
+The plan you choose essentially decides the resources avalible to your server.

 ![Qubecloud Create 1](https://i.imgur.com/sdIrqp8.png)

+The second step is the main part of the process.
+Here you provided a name for your server as well as what version and/or modpack to deploy.

 ![Qubecloud Create 2](https://i.imgur.com/ZPOsSj1.png)

+The final step is a sumary screen and payment screen.

 ### Server Details

+This is a detailed view of a server.
+You can track CPU and ram server load, monitor the minecraft server logs, as well as update any server specific configuration.

 ![Qubecloud Create 2](https://i.imgur.com/9yxaHDw.png)